 - You must not be:

-- a judge appointed by the Governor in Council (the governor general acting on the advice of Cabinet);
+- a judge appointed by the Governor General

 - a person who is imprisoned in a correctional institution.